HSG-AIML/GDA/README.md

     * `data.*` make sure the data configuration matches your run from Step 2 above (now you also need to set the number of classes in the dataset).
 Optionally, few-shot experiments can be run by setting `few_shot_k` and a `few_shot_seed`.
     * `model.*` settings need to match the pre-training run.
 * Start the training run with `python main_linear_eval.py`.

+## Evaluation on the test set

+To test fine-tuned models (i.e., after Step 3), create a file containing all wandb run ids that should be tested (see `configs/run_ids.csv` for a template).
+This can also only contain one line in addition to the column names.
+Then poin the `run_id_file` variable in `main_test_checkpoints.py` to that file.
+Finally, run `python main_test_checkpoints.py` to run the tests.
+Results will be written to files in the `logs/tests/` directory.

 ## Models